Algebraic Cobordism and \'Etale Cohomology: Proof of Main Theorems

 \subsection{Integral statements}

-In the following we promote our $\ell$-local results to an integral statement.
-First, let us investigate the rational results. \begin{lemma} If $S$ be Noetherian scheme of finite dimension, there is a canonical equivalence in $\SH(S)_{\QQ}$:
+In the following we promote our $\ell$-local results to an integral statement --- at least after inverting some primes.
+First, let us investigate the rational results. \begin{lemma} If $S$ is a Noetherian scheme of finite dimension, there is a canonical equivalence in $\SH(S)_{\QQ}$:

 \end{lemma} \begin{proof} We show $\MGL_S\rightarrow L_{\M\ZZ^{\et}}\MGL_{S,\QQ}$ is an $\M\QQ$-equivalence and $L_{\M\ZZ^{\et}}\MGL_{S,\QQ}$ is $\M\QQ$-local.
 For the $\M\QQ$-equivalence note that $\MGL_S \rightarrow L_{\M\ZZ^{\et}}\MGL_{S,\QQ}$ factors as: